machawk1/log/_drafts/2022-08-17-imls-webads.md

 excerpt: Our IMLS NLG-L grant on assessing and improving web archives' holdings of online advertisements has been selected for funding!
 ---

-<p class="crosspost">This writeup was originally posted to the <a href="https://ws-dl.blogspot.com/2022/08/2022-08-17-collaborative-study.html">ODU WS-DL blog</a>.</p>
+<p class="crosspost">This write-up was originally posted to the <a href="https://ws-dl.blogspot.com/2022/08/2022-08-17-collaborative-study.html">ODU WS-DL blog</a>.</p>

 ![IMLS Logo >](/assets/2022-08-17-imls.jpeg){: width="350" }